What Is the FDCPA?

 - Repeatedly call you or allow your phone to ring incessantly in order to annoy and harass you

-- Call without disclosing their identify
+- Call without disclosing their identity

-Protection from false or misleading information
+Protection from False or Misleading Information

 A debt collector generally shall not make false or misleading representations about themselves.
 Specifically, the debt collector shall not:

-- Falsely represent that they are an attorney or that they are affiliated with a state or federal agency, including through use of a badge or uniform
+- Falsely represent that they are an attorney or that they are affiliated with a state or federal agency, including through the use of a badge or uniform

 - Falsely represent the type, amount, or legal status of the debt